 - CShift to lower frequencies and sharpen

-- DShift to lower frequencies and broaden
+- DShift to higher frequencies and broaden

 Within the cm−1 region, how can primary, secondary, and tertiary amines be distinguished?

 - APrimary amines have two bands, secondary amines have one band, and tertiary amines have no stretch.

 - BPrimary amines have one band, secondary amines have two bands, and tertiary amines have three bands.